Sriwijaya Air Flight 182: Search and recovery

-All people on board were killed in the crash.
-At least 58 victims, including the captain, were identified by the police.

 Investigation

 The NTSC was immediately notified of the accident, with assistance from BASARNAS.
 NTSC stated that starting on 10 January 2021, just before 06:00 local time, search and rescue personnel would start searching for the aircraft's flight recorders.
 It added that the investigation will be assisted by the United States' National Transportation Safety Board (NTSB), with the Singaporean Transport Safety Investigation Bureau also offering assistance with the investigation.
 On 10 January, NTSC obtained raw data of the aircraft's flight path from radar and interviews with the air traffic controller.
 Investigators also retrieved the transcript of communications between the pilots and ATC.

 Weather data retrieved from the Meteorology, Climatology, and Geophysical Agency (BMKG) confirmed the presence of moderate to heavy rain during takeoff with chance of thunderstorms reported.
 The data later showed that a 15 km high cumulonimbus cloud was present around Soekarno-Hatta International Airport with the minimum temperature of the cloud tops at -70 C, prompting speculation that the aircraft had encountered turbulence.
 Visibility was reported to be 2 km.
 Analysis by the Indonesian National Institute of Aeronautics and Space (LAPAN) showed that weather conditions were not extreme.
 LAPAN stated that a meso-convective system had been formed near the Java Sea at 11:00 WIB (04:00 UTC), but the system had already dissipated by the time Flight 182 took off.
 According to NTSC, there was no indication that there would be any significant cloud on the aircraft's flight route.
 NTSC confirmed, however, that the pilots had contacted Jakarta ATC to change its heading to 075 degrees due to bad weather.

 An investigator with NTSC stated that based on the distribution of the debris, the aircraft possibly ruptured when it hit the water.
 Combining Flightradar24 data and the shape of the engine turbine's fan blade and turbine disc, NTSC speculated that the aircraft's engines were still operating upon impact; based on the evidence, the aircraft was still responsive at 250 ft.